matracey/docker-cod4/README.md

 * `-p 28960:28960 -p 28960:28960/udp`: This forwards TCP & UDP ports 28960 (the default CoD Server Port) to the docker host.
 I haven't needed any other ports exposed but YMMV.

 * `-v /var/cod4/res/main:/home/cod4/main`: Mounts the `main` folder in my Docker host's filesystem to the `main` folder within the container's filesystem.
-I copied the contents of this from the CoD:WaW installation on my PC.
+I copied the contents of this from the CoD4:MW installation on my PC.

 * `-v /var/cod4/res/main:/home/cod4/zone`: Mounts the `zone` folder in my Docker host's filesystem to the `zone` folder within the container's filesystem.
-I copied the contents of this from the CoD:WaW installation on my PC.
+I copied the contents of this from the CoD4:MW installation on my PC.

 * `-v /var/cod4/res/mods:/home/cod4/mods`: Mounts the `mods` folder in my Docker host's filesystem to the `mods` folder within the container's filesystem.
 I keep any mods I want to install on the server in here.